GSA/CFO.gov/_cards/2021-11-26-0501-Advanced-Financial-Management-Level-3---Intermediate.md

 permalink: /cards/0501-Advanced-Financial-Management-Level-3---Intermediate/
 functional_competency_designation: "Secondary"
 competency: "Advanced Financial Management"
+competency_group: "Finance"
+compentency_description: "Develop, monitor, interpret, and report standardized processes/operations to ensure transparency and compliance with financial statutory, regulatory, and leadership guidance with the intent of promoting effectiveness and accountability."
 level: "GS 7-9"
 proficiency_level: Level 3 - Intermediate
 proficiency_level_definition: "Applies knowledge of policies and procedures to ensure adherence to auditing and accounting guidelines"